d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 ### Pretraining T5

-As an example of the pretrained Transformer encoder-decoder, T5 (Text-to-Text Transfer Transformer) unifies many tasks as the same text-to-text problem: for any task, the input of the encoder is a task description
+As an example of the pretrained Transformer encoder--decoder, T5 (Text-to-Text Transfer Transformer) unifies many tasks as the same text-to-text problem: for any task, the input of the encoder is a task description